Hariharan358/web3-problem-statement-1/README.md

 # Blockchain-Based Insurance Fraud Prevention System

 1.Overview
 •This project aims to prevent insurance fraud by leveraging blockchain, IPFS, machine learning, and secure payment gateways.
-It includes two main websites: one for users to manage claims and policies, and one for issuers to verify and process claims securely.
+It includes two main websites: one for users to manage claims and policies, and one for issuers to verify and process claims securely

 2.Features
 •User Website